Enquiries: 01305 251150

 Your stay in Day Surgery

-Please report to Day Surgery Unit you are attending at the time stated on your admission letter.
+Please report to the Day Surgery Unit you are attending at the time stated on your admission letter.
 When you arrive at the unit you will be greeted by a member of staff who will direct you to the recovery bay where the nurses will prepare you for theatre.

 The Day Surgery team consists of registered nurses, operating department practitioners and theatre support workers.